The-alpha-male/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody adds execution permission to the owner, group owner and other users

 8-James-bond sets permmission to other users and removes them from owner and group

+9-JOHN_Doe sets the mode of file hello to -rwxr-x-wx 1